 If this has you re-thinking your relationship with the sun, check out the book – especially the eight-page “Holick’s Sensible Sun Table” to calculate how much sun you should get based on your skin type and where you live.

 And what time of year it is.
-Not much sun to go around these approaching-winter days.
+Plenty of sun to go around as we approach the summer solstice.

 A New Way Every Day for a year, for ten dollars.
 Subscribe now